 Simply getting SIJ status does not automatically mean that the child gets a green card – a green card must be separately applied for.
 But once the child does obtain a green card (e.g., lawful permanent residency) through the SIJ program, there are still certain further restrictions.
 For instance, these children are not ever able to petition for their natural parents or adoptive parents to get a green card, nor are these children currently able to petition for their siblings to get a green card.
 Children who obtain a green card through the SIJ program may petition for a green card for their siblings once they have obtained U.S. citizenship.

 The biggest risk that undocumented foreign children face when applying for SIJ status is that they could be deported.
 Applying for SIJ status effectively highlights the fact that the child is in the United States illegally, so it is important to be sure that the child is likely going to get SIJ status before applying.
-The Goldstein Immigration Lawyers can help you with your case.
-Please feel free to contact our Los Angeles lawyers if you would like to schedule an appointment to discuss your situation.
-Our skilled attorneys can begin working on your behalf immediately.
+Please answer a few questions here and see if you qualify for a free case evaluation.

 Check out our AVVO reviews.